Azure/azure-rest-api-specs/specification/programmableconnectivity/resource-manager/readme.md

-# programmableconnectivity
+# ProgrammableConnectivity

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for programmableconnectivity.
+This is the AutoRest configuration file for Azure Programmable Connectivity.

 ## Getting Started